The notorious hacker group Desorden announced today that they breached the popular luxury hotel chain ‘Centara’ servers.

 In an email to Privacy Affairs, Desorden commented that:

-According to the hackers, the 400 GB of data also includes all financial data, corporate data, and employee data of the hotel chain.
+According to the hackers, the 400 GB of data also includes all the hotel chain’s financial, corporate, and employee data.

 Desorden alleges that they “wiped their network of 5 servers in the heist”.